til-amsoft/Practice/README.md

 # Practice
-Repository used to practice using git but also to store my practice coding from learning
+Repository used to practice using git but also to store my practice coding fragments